microsoft/PSRule-pipelines/docs/tasks.md

   By default this is the PowerShell Gallery.
   When configured, PowerShell modules are installed from this repository.
   Before calling the `ps-rule-assert`, register and authenticate to the repository if required.
+- **summary**: Determines if a job summary is written.
+  By default, a job summary is generated and attached to the timeline.
+  When set to `false` the job summary is skipped.
 - **version**: The specific version of PSRule to use.
   By default, the latest stable version of PSRule will be used.
 When set:
   - The specific version of PSRule will be installed and imported for use.